K05lowi/LibraryCarpentries/Unix.md

 Perhaps more introduction to what is a variable and what is a value, what can they be used for, how are they remembered in the system?
 Just in the current session or also the next time we open Shell.

+When sharing screen, the last row (active row) of the command line is not necessarily visible to participants